jefreybulla/beprivate/README.md

 Website: https://jefreybulla.github.io/beprivate/

 ## Contribute
 Contributions are welcome!
-To improve the list, please open an issue to start the conversation!
+To improve the list, please open an issue stating your suggestion.